erskirla/Intactive-box/README.md

 This device is a catapult that throws a ball into a reciever.
 The ball then rolls back to the throwing arm.
 (Self loading catapult)

-Template is the sorce code for the subscriber.
+Template is the source code for the subscriber.
 Use this code if you want to implement a new device to the system.